Bilateral Endoprosthetic Surgery of Hip and Knee

 Psychological effect of simultaneous care

-An often underestimated aspect: the mental gain.
+An often overlooked aspect: the mental gain.

 Many patients report: